 The selection process should include aptitude testing, assessment of prior learning, medical/physical requirements and an assessment of the personal attributes of the candidate.

 The purpose of the selection process is to provide a mechanism to facilitate selection of applicants for trainee operators.
 An important part of this is to test and assess the suitability of the applicants to perform the required VTS tasks.
-The selection process should be established and performed by the VTS Authority in accordance with the requirements set by the Competent Authority.
+The selection process should be established and performed by the VTS Authority in accordance with their organizational requirements.

 Personnel may be recruited directly as VTS Supervisors/Manager if they can demonstrate to the VTS Authority that they have the required experience to undertake the responsibilities and duties of a VTS Supervisor/Manager.
 The VTS Authority should ensure that such personnel have received VTS Operator training and any additional training as may be necessary to meet the required standards of competence for a VTS Supervisor/Manager.